dpgaspar/Flask-AppBuilder/examples/README.rst

 :quickminimal: How to setup a minimal application, one file only.

-:quicktemplates: Shows how to override the base template and create a diferent menu.
+:quicktemplates: Shows how to override the base template and create a different menu.

 :simpleform: Shows how to render a simple form not backed by database models.